Ticafblanc/webserv/Doc/http_server/README.md

 ```
 You need to replace the ```text/html``` with the proper MIME Type according to the file extension.

-While writing this tutorial, a special file extension request from the AbaseSocket ```/favicon.ico```, however, I couldn't find out the file in my website at all (I also look into all html, css, js files).
+While writing this tutorial, a special file extension request from the Socket ```/favicon.ico```, however, I couldn't find out the file in my website at all (I also look into all html, css, js files).
 It turns out that every browser will automatically request for ```/favicon.ico``` which is merely an icon for displaying on the browser tab shown in the following.
-So what you need is just reply a .ico or .png file to the AbaseSocket.
+So what you need is just reply a .ico or .png file to the Socket.
  <p align="center">
 <img src="/img/ico.JPG" height="95%" width="95%">
 </p>